mgttt/lib-jso/README.md

 # Trick

-using "id" as a data holder.
+using "id" as a data holder and JSON converter

 # Usage